samsquire/ideas2/README.md

 Open source community could come up with an organisation that is digital and runs every thing via code.

-# 53. Customer service job apps
+# 53. Open source customer service application

-Become customer service via chat apps.
+Integrate with chatops and case management ops to offer jobs to people on mobile phones to do customer support via chat.

 # 54. An IDE that guarantees builbability